francescogerardomarra/its/modulo26/1_authentication.md

     ```

 - **JWT Theft Risk**:
-  - If a JWT is stolen (e.g., intercepted by an attacker), it can be used to impersonate the legitimate user.
+  - If a JWT is stolen (e.g. intercepted by an attacker), it can be used to impersonate the legitimate user.
 Since JWTs are used to maintain sessions, their theft allows unauthorized access to resources until the token expires or is revoked.

 - **JWT vs Protocol**:
   - **JWT** is a **data format** that defines how authentication information should be structured, signed, and verified.
 It does not specify how data should be transmitted or how servers should respond to requests.